port-labs/port-docs/docs/complete-use-cases/microservice-dependency-mapping.md

 As we can see in the image above, 2 Blueprints were created: `DeploymentConfig` and `Package`.
 Notice that the `Package` property is the Relation we created.
 It consists of an array of packages (this is thanks to the `"many": true` property of the Relation), since each microservice, and respectively, each DeploymentConfig can depend on multiple Pacakges.

+Since both of the use-cases we are covering contain a DeploymentConfig-to-Package relation, we can use these Blueprints in both cases.

+### Mapping Yarn dependencies

 #### Repository structure

 Here is a [link](https://github.com/port-labs/demo-node-project) to the Git repository we will be working on in this use-case.